VoIP has been around for three decades, but it’s so commonplace that you might not know how VoIP helps people communicate reliably.

 Team Collaboration

-In the era of remote work, VoIP technology shines.
+Given the norm of remote work, VoIP technology shines.
 Professionals can easily collaborate with colleagues across the globe using VoIP phone systems, which offer features like real-time messaging, caller ID, voice and video calls, multimedia sharing, and even virtual whiteboards.

 Rather than shuffling between separate meeting apps, simply use the collaboration features built into your business VoIP solution.